jnear/cs3990-secure-computation/index.md

 In addition to these, we will reference a number of academic papers throughout the semester.

-A very cool [podcast recently appeared on Unexplainable](https://megaphone.link/VMP1399619625) about cryptography, including interviews with Whit Diffie, Martin Hellman, and Rafael Pass.
+A very cool [podcast on Unexplainable](https://megaphone.link/VMP1399619625) about cryptography, including interviews with Whit Diffie, Martin Hellman, and Rafael Pass.

 ## Policies